khajasarfrazu-boop/elevance-skills-project/README.md

 <img width="1905" height="1023" alt="products" src="https://github.com/user-attachments/assets/0428b2a3-62c9-4908-bba8-5e58e590ffb8" />
 <img width="1911" height="1027" alt="website" src="https://github.com/user-attachments/assets/8fcea380-80ce-4eba-803e-6f9916a82351" />

+**Cost Optimization & Decommissioning Notice:**
+> I successfully deployed the full infrastructure on AWS, which you can see in the 'Live Proof' section below.
+To manage cloud costs and follow best practices for resource cleanup, I decommissioned the active instances after documenting the successful deployment.
+However, the entire configuration and IaC (Infrastructure as Code) patterns are preserved here in the repository to demonstrate the architecture and deployment workflow.
 * **Environment:** AWS (Amazon Web Services)
 * **AWS Region:** ap-south-2 (Hyderabad)
 * **Database:** PostgreSQL (v14+)